Dalmatian dog: 101 Dalmatians

 The Dalmatian breed experienced a massive surge in popularity as a result of the 1956 novel The Hundred and One Dalmatians written by British author Dodie Smith, and later due to the two Walt Disney films based on the book.
-The Disney animated film, released in 1961, later spawned a 1996 live-action remake, 101 Dalmatians.
-In the years following the release of the sequel 102 Dalmatians in 2000, the breed suffered greatly at the hands of irresponsible breeders and inexperienced owners.
-Many well-meaning enthusiasts purchased Dalmatians—often for their children—without educating themselves on the breed and the responsibilities that come with owning such a high-energy dog breed.
-Dalmatians were abandoned in large numbers by their original owners and left with animal shelters.
+The Disney animated film, released in 1961, later spawned a 1996 live-action remake, 101 Dalmatians, which also received a sequel, 102 Dalmatians in 2000.
+In 2003, Disney released 101 Dalmatians II: Patch's London Adventure, the official sequel to the original 1961 film.

+After the wave of popularity stemming from the films, Dalmatians were abandoned in large numbers by their original owners and left with animal shelters.
 As a result, Dalmatian rescue organizations sprang up to care for the unwanted dogs and find them new homes.
 AKC registrations of Dalmatians decreased 90% during the 2000–2010 period.